-I cannot offer any "magical" solutions; but I can respectfully support the person you are, and hope to help you discover your inner strengths too.
-Self discovery is a life long and challenging experience, but you will be "held" with emotional kindness.
+I cannot offer any "magical" solutions; but I can respectfully support the person you are, and hope to help you become more self accepting.
+This is a life long and challenging journey, but you will be "held" throughout, with emotional kindness and empathy.

 I adhere to the ethical guidelines of my professional body, attend regular supervision, and enjoy personal and professional development sessions to enhance my practice.
 I also have an annual DBS check, and have held a certificate since its inception.

 What to do next:

 You can phone or email me to set up an appointment; my details are available on this website.
 I check my work phone regularly but need to know if it's ok for me to phone you back, or to leave a message.
-Please do not leave personal details and protect your privacy.
+Please do not leave personal details and remember to protect your privacy.

 The First Session: